Frequently Asked Questions from Directors of Children and Youth Choirs

 - My children's choir sings an anthem at church once each month, but they want to sing more than once during the service.

-- How do I decide how many Orff instruments to use for an accompaniment to a children's choir anthem?
+- How can I decide how many Orff instruments to use for an accompaniment to a children's choir anthem?

 - How can I submit an article for The Chorister?

-- What if my pastor wants only contemporary Christian music?
+- How can I respond if my pastor wants only contemporary Christian music?

 QUESTION: What are some of the reasons for pitch-matching problems?